 Welcome back to Invitation Printing 101!
-Today we’re discussing thermography ink.
-My last post discussed flat, digital printing so now we’re stepping into the world of texture with this raised ink option.
+Today we’re discussing Thermography ink.
+My last post discussed flat, digital printing so now we’re stepping into the world of texture with this raised ink option in Thermography wedding invitations.

 • Raised ink

 • Glossy, slightly rubbery texture

 • Usually printed on a smooth matte or metallic paper

 • Designs with one or two ink colors

 Thermography is created by dusting a resin-like powder over a special ink.
 Next, the invitation is heated causing the powder to create a raised, slightly rubbery effect upon drying.
 Since the inks are applied separately, thermography printing is a great option for classic designs with one or two ink colors.
 The final product is usually glossy but matte finishes are also available.

 Thermography printing is great for simplistic designs like this nautical invitation.
 In this case, we used a combination of gray and navy ink on soft white and slate papers.
 A backing layer and textured cream pocket finished the look for this beachfront wedding.

 As you can see in these traditional invitations, sometimes one color is all you need.
 Both designs use classic typefaces and black ink.
 The first is framed beautifully with an embossed border.
 The second features rounded corners and a lovely floral envelope liner on ivory shimmer paper.

 We love dressing up thermography wedding invitations with foil accents, bellybands, layers and pockets.